 Contact

-Dr. Abdallah Ali-Nakyea is a Senior Lecturer at the University of Ghana School of Law where he teaches the Law of Taxation, Commercial Law, and Administrative Law (LLB Programme) and Fiscal Dimensions of Oil & Gas, Functional Law and Comparative Institutions of Government and Administration (LLM Programme) at the School of Law, University of Ghana, Legon.
+Dr. Abdallah Ali-Nakyea is a Senior Lecturer at the University of Ghana School of Law where he teaches the Law of Taxation, Commercial Law, and Administrative Law (LLB Programme) and Fiscal Dimensions of Oil & Gas, Tax Policy, Accounting & Public Finance, Functional Law and Comparative Institutions of Government and Administration (LLM Programme) at the School of Law, University of Ghana, Legon.
 He also teaches Taxation (B. Sc.
-Administration programme) and Taxes and Business Strategy (MSc Accounting and Finance programme), and Hospitality and Tourism Law and Ethics (MSc in Hospitality and Tourism Management programme) at the University of Ghana Business School (UGBS), University of Ghana, Legon.
+Administration programme) and Taxes and Business Strategy (MSc Accounting and Finance programme), as well as Hospitality and Tourism Law and Ethics (MSc in Hospitality and Tourism Management programme) at the University of Ghana Business School (UGBS), University of Ghana, Legon.
 He was a Part-Time Lecturer in the Law of Taxation as well as Legal Accountancy at the Ghana School of Law.
 He was also an Adjunct Lecturer at the Ghana Institute of Management and Public Administration (GIMPA), where he lectured in Public Sector Economics and Finance on the Public Sector Management Training Programme (PSMTP) at the School of Governance as well as Economic Policy (handling Policy Training Workshop) on the MSc Policy Economics programme at the School of Liberal Arts and Social Sciences (SOLASS).

 He has also worked as the Group Chief Accountant of BCM Ghana Limited as well as BCM International Limited, both mining contracting firms, managing the accounting system, tax affairs and finances of the company’s operations in Ghana, Mali, Tanzania and Guinea.

 He also worked as the Tax Policy Advisor to the deputy minister for Revenue at the Ministry of Finance in Monrovia, Liberia.
-He is a Resource Person for the Parliamentary Centre, Canada, as well as the Natural Resource Governance Institute (NRGI) for the training of Parliamentarians and Parliamentary Staff of Ghana, Kenya, Uganda, Tanzania and Zambia in Natural Resource Taxation as well as Petroleum Revenue Management.
-He has also been a Resource Person for the German Technical Co-operation (GIZ) for the training of Staff of the Ghana Revenue Authority and Members of the Ghana Bar Association.
+He has been a Resource Person for the Parliamentary Centre, Canada, as well as the Natural Resource Governance Institute (NRGI) for the training of Parliamentarians and Parliamentary Staff of Ghana, Kenya, Uganda, Tanzania and Zambia in Natural Resource Taxation as well as Petroleum Revenue Management.
+He has also been a Resource Person for the German Technical Co-operation (GIZ) for the training of Staff of the Ghana Revenue Authority.
 He has also been a Resource Person for the Federal Inland Revenue Service (FIRS) of Nigeria for the training of Management Staff of FIRS under the auspices of the World Bank.
 He has also been a Researcher for the African Tax Administrators’ Forum (ATAF) as well as the ECOWAS Commission on taxation, tax incentives and tax policies in the West Africa Region.
 He has also been a Consultant on Tax Expenditure Reporting for the Liberia Revenue Authority (LRA) under the Open Society Initiative for West Africa (OSIWA).

 CREDENTIALS